 There’s a bit of foam padding around the heel collar and inside the tongue, but the rest of the upper feels very breezy and non-stuffy.

 2) New Balance 890V7

 This is a very lightweight and well-ventilated running shoe with a firm ride.
 Unlike other running shoes in the market with a knit mesh, the 890 differentiates itself with an upper which is non-stretchy and incredibly spacious at the same time.

-The Streak has long been a popular choice for runners who seek a breathable and lightweight racing shoe without compromising on ride comfort.
+The Streak has long been a popular choice for runners who want a breathable and lightweight racing shoe without compromising on ride comfort.

 The structured mesh upper offers ample breathability through its vented design.
-A blown rubber forefoot outsole and a cored midsole insulate the foot from warm running surfaces.
+A blown rubber forefoot outsole and a cored midsole insulate the foot from the hot summer roads.